Skip to content

 if is_constrained(x):

-return unwrap(x.constraint)
+return as_unwrapped(x.constraint)

 if eqx.is_inexact_array(x):